charlawl/DublinBikeApp/README.md

 ```$ python dublinbikeapp/__init__.py```

 ### Testing
 We are using Python's [unittest](https://docs.python.org/3/library/unittest.html#module-unittest) testing framework for unit testing.
-The tests can be run with the following command :
+Locally, tests can be run with the following command :

 ```$ python test.py -v```

+### Continous Integration
+We are using Travis to monitor and test our builds.